Monochromatic connected matchings in 2-edge-colored multipartite graphs: Stability for 2-edge-colorings (Theorem )

 For $i\in [2]$, we let $G'_i:=G_i-\widetilde{V}-V_s$ if $|V_s-\widetilde{V}|<4\epsilon n$, and $G'_i:=G_i-\widetilde{V}$ otherwise.

 By construction,~\eqref{2e'} and~\eqref{suit-s5}, $n'_{s'}\geq 4\epsilon n$.
 In particular,

 The structure of the proof resembles that of the proof of Theorem~\ref{2conn}, but everything becomes more complicated.
-For example, instead of a simple Claim~\ref{s=2}, we need a 2-page Subsection~\ref{stab-bipartite-section} below considering the case of almost bipartite graphs.
+For example, instead of a simple Claim~\ref{s=2}, we need a two pages Subsection~\ref{stab-bipartite-section} below considering the case of almost bipartite graphs.

 For other cases, we will construct a Gallai--Edmonds decomposition of a large subgraph of one $G'_i$ in Subsection~\ref{stab-ge-section}.
-The remainder of this section will prove three lemmas that construct a $(68\gamma,i,j)$-bad partition of $V(G)$ in different ways, depending on the structure of the Gallai--Edmonds decomposition.
+The rest of this section will prove three lemmas that construct a $(68\gamma,i,j)$-bad partition of $V(G)$ in different ways, depending on the structure of the Gallai--Edmonds decomposition.

 We will repeatedly use the inequality $\gamma> 1000\epsilon$.